CodeScop/Oge-Mai-Field-Guide/allbestiary.md

 Shrine GO: Shrine of Ages, when equipped with Green Ooze Shrine Bracelet

 ShrineMar: Shrine of Ages, when equipped with the Marionette Time Bracelet

+ShrineNPC: Shrine of Ages, when equipped with the Special Event NPC Time Bracelet

 ShrinePoly: Shrine of Ages, when equipped with the Polygon Time Bracelet